Green Hierarchical Vision Transformer for Masked Image Modeling

 \subsection{Method Overview.}

 We provide a diagram in Figure~\ref{fig:overview} for an intuitive illustration of our method.
-The input image is first randomly masked according to masking scheme in Section~\ref{sec:masking_scheme}, then fed into our green hierarchical ViT to obtain representations for each visible patches.
-Finally, we concatenate the representations of visible patches with the mask tokens and feed them into a transformer decoder, yieding the representations for the masked patches.
-Finally, we predict the raw pixel values of masked patches from the corresponding representations and implement the training by minimizing the Mean Square Error (MSE) between the predictions and ground-truth.
+The input image is first randomly masked according to the masking scheme in Section~\ref{sec:masking_scheme}, then fed into our green hierarchical ViT to obtain representations for each visible patch.
+Finally, we concatenate the representations of visible patches with the mask tokens and feed them into a transformer decoder, yielding the representations for the masked patches.
+Finally, we predict the raw pixel values of masked patches from the corresponding representations and implement the training by minimizing the Mean Square Error (MSE) between the predictions and ground truth.